hperrin/svelte-material-ui/THEMING.md

 ### Theme Variables

-The most important part of theming (and probably the only one you want) is setting the [theme colors](https://github.com/material-components/material-components-web/tree/v14.0.0/packages/mdc-theme#color-scheme).
-For the Material color palette, you can @use ["@smui/common/styles/theme/color-palette"](https://github.com/material-components/material-components-web/blob/v14.0.0/packages/mdc-theme/_color-palette.scss).
-You might also want to style the [border radius variables](https://github.com/material-components/material-components-web/tree/v14.0.0/packages/mdc-shape#sass-variables).
+The most important part of theming (and probably the only one you want) is setting the [theme colors](https://github.com/hperrin/svelte-material-ui/blob/master/packages/common/styles/theme/README.md#color-scheme).
+For the Material color palette, you can @use ["@smui/common/styles/theme/color-palette"](https://github.com/hperrin/svelte-material-ui/blob/master/packages/common/styles/theme/_color-palette.scss).
+You might also want to style the [border radius variables](https://github.com/hperrin/svelte-material-ui/blob/v9/packages/common/styles/shape/README.md#sass-variables).
+For more common theming variables, you can check out the READMEs in the sass folders in [the common package](https://github.com/hperrin/svelte-material-ui/tree/master/packages/common/styles).
+To learn how to deeply style the individual components, you can check out the sass files in the [the packages](https://github.com/hperrin/svelte-material-ui/tree/master/packages).

-To learn how to deeply style the individual components, you can check out the READMEs of [the MDC-Web components](https://github.com/material-components/material-components-web/tree/v14.0.0/packages).
-If you need more help, check out the [theming guide](https://m2.material.io/develop/web/theming/theming-guide) on the MDC-Web website.
-SMUI uses all the styles from MDC-Web, so everything regarding Sass and CSS from that guide should work with SMUI.

 Here is an example `_smui-theme.scss` file you can use as a starting point.